 Third party-assisted ART is another option where couples might opt to have egg, embryo, or sperm donations.
 The decision to obtain a donated egg, sperm or embryo can be an emotional process, and your doctor can lead you through the pros and cons of this potential solution.

 The main difference between ART and COH is that conception occurs with the help of a laboratory with ART.
 COH allows for conception in the body without the need to go to the doctor’s office.

-Surgery can involve risks, such as infection.
-Fallopian surgery in women can also increase the risk for ectopic pregnancy, which is a serious condition where an egg and subsequent fetus grows on the outside of your uterus.
+Surgery can involve risks, such as infection, and fallopian surgery in women can also increase the risk for ectopic pregnancy (a potentially serious condition where an egg and subsequent fetus grows on the outside of your uterus).

-According to some estimates, between 85 and 90 percent of infertility cases are treatable.
-This is welcome news to the many families who struggle with infertility in America.
+According to the American Society for Reproductive Medicine, between 85 and 90 percent of infertility cases are treatable.
+This is welcome news to the many families who seek to overcome infertility in America.
 But aside from age and health, the success rate also depends on the treatment type you select.

 Opting for fertility treatments is no easy task, but your doctor can help you determine the right course for the most successful outcome possible.

 For couples trying to conceive a baby, the prospects are good for having a healthy pregnancy and enjoying the magic of becoming a parent.

 Up to 9 of 10 people who have been deemed infertile can be helped with fertility treatments.
 While some treatments may be costly and stressful, and have some risks, it’s still worth pursuing a conversation with your doctor about the best course of action.